Why We Had to Call the Sheriff + Brian’s Hidden Injury the Hospital Did NOT Find!

 On a local Facebook group, a man posted that he needed chicken manure for a specific plant for his garden.
 I contacted him, said my husband recently broke his back, and that if he wanted to come clean out our chicken coop, he was welcome to everything he collected.

-After a few private messages, and exchanged phone numbers, he showed up a few days later, on a Wednesday.
+After a few private messages, and exchanged phone numbers, he showed up a few days later, on Wednesday.
 And, that’s when it all began…

 Charlie Chicken Poop (as we affectionately called him) arrived with plastic bags to cover his feet (he was wearing sandals), and a bucket.
 I had already set out all the tools for him, along with a face mask.
 Charlie, a chain smoker, spent a lot of time sitting either on our porch, or on his bucket in the chicken coop, resting with a smoke.

 He brought an old gun he’d received from his father long ago and asked Brian if he could clean it, and possibly repair it.
 Brian considered a clean chicken coop vs. a few hours working on a gun a fair trade.
 (Brian and Max both cleaned and worked on the gun the following Saturday.
-It looked nice and clean but it couldn’t be repaired.
+It looked nice and clean, but it couldn’t be repaired.
 Charlie would need to find a gunsmith for that.)

 Anyway, back to Wednesday.
 What should have taken about 30 minutes to an hour tops dragged on for hours and hours.
 Charlie seems like a nice guy but, man on man, could that guy TALK!
 I figured he was just lonely so I obliged him.
 But, it was starting to get out of hand.
 Each time I walked outside, I told Brian, “See ya whenever!”